 Jars.
 Luminaries.
 String lights.
 Solar lights.

-Like the mini flags, string lights add that punch with the least amount of diy grief, lol.
-I wouldn’t turn my nose up at a string or two of lighted red, white and blue from the store.
+- Like the mini flags, string lights add that punch with the least amount of DIY grief, lol.
+I wouldn’t turn my nose up at a string or two of red, white, and blue lights from the store.

+- Solar table lamps.
 I also recently turned some thrifted table lamps into patriotic solar table lamps.
 This post shares yet another way to make a stars and stripes pattern without having to buy one at the store.
-They’re pretty red, white and blue during the day, but at night you can see the pattern on the lamp shade from the glow of the solar light.
+They’re pretty red, white, and blue during the day, but at night you can see the pattern on the lampshade from the glow of the solar light.

 But, hey, I’ll say it anyway.

-Or just go to the parade, the dessert table or the drink tub.
+Or just go to the parade, the dessert table, or the drink tub waving your flag.

-Happy 4th of July, Canada Day, Just plain sunny day, or sunny weekend!
+Happy 4th of July, Canada Day, just plain sunny day, or a sunny weekend!